CockpitPP/CockpitPP_Android/tuto.md

 log_file:write("ID-")
 log_file:write(list_indication(ID))
 ```
 After you need to start the game (the LUA can be edited and saved only when the game is off, at least in the menu), select a mission, start it, remove the pause, select your plane, manipulate your buttons some seconds and you can already leave the mission and go back to the menu.
 You will see your logger will be soooo full!
-For that you need to go in "C:\Users\yourWonderfulNickName\Saved Games\DCS\Logs\Cockpit++_Logger.log", open it and find which value are moving properly according your actions in the cockpit.
+For that you need to go in *C:\Users\yourWonderfulNickName\Saved Games\DCS\Logs\Cockpit++_Logger.log*, open it and find which value are moving properly according your actions in the cockpit.
 Sometimes the IDs are not exactly the one you expect, so you will have to repeat that until you identified every IDs you need to for your panel.
 Remember to remove the Log_file when you finish, or you have a problem of memory and DCS will crash (I know what I'm talking about...)